CHI-CityTech/AI-Curriculum/Introduction to AI/Intro_to_AI_Syllabus01.md

 **Office Hours:** TBD
 **Email:** TBD

----

 ## **Course Description**
 This **interdisciplinary course** explores the fundamental concepts, history, and applications of Artificial Intelligence (AI).
 Students will engage in **critical discussions, hands-on AI interactions, and ethical evaluations** to understand how AI impacts society.
 Topics include **machine learning, neural networks, symbolic AI, AI bias, creativity, automation, and governance**.

 Designed for **all majors**, this course focuses on **conceptual understanding** rather than programming, though students will **interact with AI tools** to explore their functionality.
+In addition, students will **collaborate on developing a simple machine learning model**, applying key AI concepts in a hands-on project to reinforce their learning.

+ The course explores AI applications in key areas such as:

+- **AI in Media & Creativity:** Analyzing the use of AI-generated art, interactive storytelling, and exploring future media trends.
+- **AI in Healthcare:** Examining AI's role in diagnostics, personalized medicine, and future healthcare innovations.
+- **AI & Automation:** Understanding the impact of AI on the workforce and future automation technologies.
+- **AI in Decision-Making:** Evaluating how AI supports critical decision-making in fields like law and policy, and anticipating future advances.
+- **AI in Technology:** Exploring how AI integrates with emerging technologies such as quantum computing, edge computing, and other innovations shaping the future.

 This course is taught using a **team approach** involving faculty from multiple disciplines.
-It fulfills a Pathways College Option general education requirement and is designed to provide broad AI literacy for all students.
+It fulfills a Pathways College Option Interdisciplinary course requirement and is designed to provide broad AI literacy for all students.

 ---

 ## **Course Learning Outcomes and Assessment Methods**

+### **Discipline Learning Outcomes**

 | **Learning Outcome** | **Assessment Method** |
 |----------------------|-----------------------|